Night Visions: Heretic

 Except nothing is as simple as that, and soon Paxton and Barnes find that Mr. Reed is more knowledgeable of not just Mormonism, but theism in general, and has horrific plans to prove his monstrous theories about life, the universe, and everything.

 How things unfold is best left a mystery.
 Which means ignore the trailers and go in as blind as you can.
-Suffice to say, this not a film with an Idiot Plot.
+Suffice to say that this is not a film with an Idiot Plot.
 Instead, everything that happens feels natural and logical within the confines of the established world.

 As a reminder, an Idiot Plot is something which can only happen as long as everyone in the film acts like an idiot.
 Should someone at any point behave with even a morsel of logic, the whole thing falls apart.